tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 resources.
 The logical network resources that appear in the virtual topology can reflect a part, whole, or in-excess of the physical network resource capacity (when oversubscription is desirable).
-For example, a physical link bandwidth can be divided into fractions, each belonging to a slice.
-Each fraction of the physical link bandwidth can be represented as a logical link in a virtual topology that is used when determining paths associated with a specific slice policy.
-The per slice policy virtual topology can be used by routing protocols, or by the ingress/PCE when computing slice policy aware TE paths.
+For example, a physical link bandwidth can be divided into fractions, each belonging to a slice aggregate.
+Each fraction of the physical link bandwidth can be represented as a logical link in a virtual topology that is used when determining paths associated with a specific slice aggregate.
+The per slice aggregate virtual topology can be used by routing protocols, or by the ingress/PCE when computing slice aggregate aware TE paths.

-To perform network state dependent path computation in this mode (slice policy aware TE), the resource reservation on each link needs to be slice policy aware.
+To perform network state dependent path computation in this mode (slice aggregate aware TE), the resource reservation on each link needs to be slice aggregate aware.
 Multiple slice policies may be applied on the same physical link.
-The per slice policy network resource availability on links are updated (and may eventually be advertised in the network) when new paths are placed in the network.
-The per slice policy resource reservation, in this case, can be maintained on each device or be centralized on a resource reservation manager that holds reservation states on links in the network.
+The per slice aggregate network resource availability on links are updated (and may eventually be advertised in the network) when new paths are placed in the network.
+The per slice aggregate resource reservation, in this case, can be maintained on each device or be centralized on a resource reservation manager that holds reservation states on links in the network.

-Multiple slice policies can form a group and share the available network resources allocated to each slice policy.
-In this case, a node can update the reservable bandwidth for each slice policy to take into consideration the available bandwidth from other slice policies in the same group.
+Multiple slice aggregates can form a group and share the available network resources allocated to each slice aggregate.
+In this case, a node can update the reservable bandwidth for each slice aggregate to take into consideration the available bandwidth from other slice aggregates in the same group.

-For illustration purposes, the diagram below represents bandwidth isolation or sharing amongst a group of slice policies.
-In Figure 1a, the slice policies:
+For illustration purposes, the diagram below represents bandwidth isolation or sharing amongst a group of slice aggregates.
+In Figure 1a, the slice aggregates:
-SlPol1, SlPol2, SlPol3 and SlPol4 are not sharing any bandwidths between each
+SliAg1, SliAg2, SliAg3 and SliAg4 are not sharing any bandwidths between each
 other.
-In Figure 1b, the slice policies: SlPol1 and SlPol2 can share the available bandwidth portion allocated to each amongst them.
+In Figure 1b, the slice aggregates: SliAg1 and SliAg2 can share the available bandwidth portion allocated to each amongst them.
-Similarly, SlPol3 and SlPol4 can share amongst themselves any available bandwidth allocated to them, but they cannot share available bandwidth allocated to SlPol1 or SlPol2.
+Similarly, SliAg3 and SliAg4 can share amongst themselves any available bandwidth allocated to them, but they cannot share available bandwidth allocated to SliAg1 or SliAg2.
 In both cases, the Max Reservable Bandwidth may exceed the actual physical link resource capacity to allow for over subscription.

 ~~~~~~
    I-----------------------------I       I-----------------------------I
-   <--SlPol1->                   I       I-----------------I           I
+   <--SliAg1->                   I       I-----------------I           I
-   I---------I                   I       I <-SlPol1->      I           I
+   I---------I                   I       I <-SliAg1->      I           I
    I         I                   I       I I-------I       I           I
    I---------I                   I       I I       I       I           I
    I                             I       I I-------I       I           I
-   <-----SlPol2------>           I       I                 I           I
+   <-----SliAg2------>           I       I                 I           I
-   I-----------------I           I       I <-SlPol2->      I           I
+   I-----------------I           I       I <-SliAg2->      I           I
    I                 I           I       I I---------I     I           I
    I-----------------I           I       I I         I     I           I
    I                             I       I I---------I     I           I
-   <---SlPol3---->               I       I                 I           I
+   <---SliAg3---->               I       I                 I           I
-   I-------------I               I       I SlPol1 + SlPol2 I           I
+   I-------------I               I       I SliAg1 + SliAg2 I           I
    I             I               I       I-----------------I           I
    I-------------I               I       I                             I
    I                             I       I                             I
-   <---SlPol4---->               I       I-----------------I           I
+   <---SliAg4---->               I       I-----------------I           I
-   I-------------I               I       I <-SlPol3->      I           I
+   I-------------I               I       I <-SliAg3->      I           I
    I             I               I       I I-------I       I           I
    I-------------I               I       I I       I       I           I
    I                             I       I I-------I       I           I
-   I SlPol1+SlPol2+SlPol3+SlPol4 I       I                 I           I
+   I SliAg1+SliAg2+SliAg3+SliAg4 I       I                 I           I
-   I                             I       I <-SlPol4->      I           I
+   I                             I       I <-SliAg4->      I           I
    I-----------------------------I       I I---------I     I           I
    <--Max Reservable Bandwidth-->        I I         I     I           I
                                          I I---------I     I           I
                                          I                 I           I
-                                         I SlPol3 + SlPol4 I           I
+                                         I SliAg3 + SliAg4 I           I
                                          I-----------------I           I
-                                         I SlPol1+SlPol2+SlPol3+SlPol4 I
+                                         I SliAg1+SliAg2+SliAg3+SliAg4 I
                                          I                             I
                                          I-----------------------------I
                                          <--Max Reservable Bandwidth-->

    (a) No bandwidth sharing              (b) Sharing bandwidth between
-       between slice policies.               slice policies of the same
+       between slice aggregates.             slice aggregates of the
-                                             group
+                                             same group
 ~~~~~~
 {: #resource-sharing title="Bandwidth Isolation/Sharing."}

 ## Data and Control Plane Slice Policy Mode

-In order to support strict guarantees and hard isolation between network slices, the network resources can be partitioned in both the control plane and data plane.
+In order to support strict guarantees and hard isolation between slice aggregates, the network resources can be partitioned in both the control plane and data plane.

-The control plane partitioning allows the creation of customized topologies per slice policy that routers or a Path Computation Engine (PCE) can use to determine optimal path placement for specific demand flows (Slice policy aware TE).
+The control plane partitioning allows the creation of customized topologies per slice aggregate that routers or a Path Computation Engine (PCE) can use to determine optimal path placement for specific demand flows (Slice aggregate aware TE).

-The data plane partitioning protects slice policy traffic from network resource contention that occurs due to bursts in traffic from other slice policies applied to the same shared network resource.
+The data plane partitioning protects slice aggregate traffic from network resource contention that occurs due to bursts in traffic from other slice aggregates traversing the same shared network resource.

 # Slice Policy Instantiation